pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 ## Delete messages from history

-##### Requires Message Persistence

-Enable Message Persistence for your key in the Admin Portal.
+Requires Message Persistence enabled for your key.

-Removes messages in a channel’s history.
+Removes messages from the history of a specific channel.

-##### Required setting
+Required setting:

-Enable Delete-From-History in key settings and initialize with a secret key.
+- Enable Delete-From-History in key settings and initialize with a secret key.

 ### Method(s)

-To Delete Messages from History use:

 ```
 `1func deleteMessageHistory(